 - Once a signal is received in that certain part of the brain, it will relay further to other areas with other functions.
-It’s a sort of a chain reaction in which many signals are processed and integrated together, and then a big picture is created.
+It’s a sort of chain reaction in which many signals are processed and integrated, and then a big picture is created.

-- There is a part in your brain that’s responsible for the big picture, it makes evaluations and create plans.
+- There is a part of your brain that’s responsible for the big picture, it makes evaluations and creates plans.
 This part involves mainly the front of our brains and is called the Prefrontal Cortex (PFC).

 - The last step is execution, once you have the general plan and need to make a move – special motor-governing areas in your brain will send orders back to the periphery through motor nerves.

 This whole process is happening all the time and with incredible speed.
 Your brain never truly rests either – even when you go to sleep, loops keep running and processes keep, well, being processed.

 How do we transmit the signals through the nerves though?